AGTrainor/Project_3/README.md

 The project: Brewhub Maps!
 Find a brewery near you.

-The website brings our thirty audience breweries across the U.S.
+The website brings our thirsty audience breweries across the U.S.

-The website includes the top 20 states with the most breweries.
+The website includes the top 20 cities with the most breweries.
 The website has easy to use map with functionality to assist in locating breweries.
 A user can quickly zoom in and zoom out, as well, as transverse the map and view the easy to spot markers.
 Each marker lets the user know where a brewery is located.
 The marker comes with a hoover popup which will display: